Fine and Applied Arts:

 History:

-classes use a wide variety of methods to uncover the stories of the past by developing skills in investigative techniques, creative problem solving, and data analysis.
+Classes use a wide variety of methods to uncover the stories of the past.
+By developing skills in investigative techniques, creative problem solving, and data analysis.

 Political Science: